 You Left the Shells On

-People in many parts of the world eat shrimp with the shells on, and it's not considered a big deal.
-They're crunchy!
-The shells are also super-tasty (see #7 below).
-But in North America it's normal to remove the shells before eating, so your decision is: Will you remove the shells before cooking?
+In many parts of the world shrimp are enjoyed eating with the shells on—they're crunchy and flavorful.
+But it's it's a preference and personal decision on whether to remove the shells.
+Will you remove the shells before cooking?
 Or after?
-Or will you not remove them at all, and leave the task to your guests?
+Or will you serve them with shells on and leave the task of removing to your guests?

-This is a tricky question, but most people find it messy and a hassle to peel each shrimp before eating it —... especially if they're being served as hors d'oeuvres at a cocktail party.
-Or in a pasta dish, where you have to pick the shrimp up and get sauce all over your fingers.
-No!
+Most people find it messy and a hassle to peel every shrimp before eating it—especially if they're being served as hors d'oeuvres at a cocktail party.
+Or in a pasta dish or stew, where you have to pick the shrimp up and get sauce all over your fingers.

 06 of 08